How to spot when writing is AI: The 6 elements of robot style

 🚩🚩🚩🚩🚩🚩🚩🚩

-In the end, it was impossible to avoid picking a freelancer that we thought wasn’t using AI at all.
+In the end, it was impossible to avoid picking a freelancer who we thought wasn’t using AI at all.

-To the naked eye, AI writing is getting harder to detect, and I won’t be surprised either if this list is out-of-date in five minutes.
-Pretty soon, we’ll all be just like our parents: sharing an article or video that’s AI generated, and being nonethewiser.
+To the naked eye, AI writing is getting harder to detect, and I won’t be surprised if this list is out of date in five minutes.
+Pretty soon, we’ll all be just like our parents: sharing an article or video that’s AI-generated, and being none the wiser (or simply not caring).

-But what we’ll always miss is an authentic human voice and point of view.
+But what we’ll always crave in a piece of writing is an authentic, human voice and point of view.

-That’s irreplaceable, no matter how prevalent AI is.
+That’s irreplaceable, no matter how prevalent AI writing is.

 Thomas Cox